ppy/osu-wiki/news/2022-05-20-beatmap-spotlights-season-6-spring-2022-high-speed.md

 Coming in hot this season's osu!taiko Spotlights, we have JarvisGaming's rendition of mafumafu's Hello Dystopia!

 His emblematic "Collapsing Reality" difficulty is an exemplary demonstration of both structuring and patterning, with notes carefully arranged to fit the song like a glove yet still being fun and entertaining for the player.
-Ranging from the faster chorus sections down to the break-off & deceleration in the 2nd half of the theme, it all climaxes into an extraordinarily grandiloquent experience.
+Ranging from the faster chorus sections down to the break-off and deceleration in the second half of the theme, it all climaxes into an extraordinarily *grandiloquent* experience.

-And yes, the top diff still slaps really damn hard.
+And yes, the top diff still slaps *extremely* hard.

 *described and primarily suggested by [Axer](https://osu.ppy.sh/users/7299864)*